Natan Last is a researcher, policy advisor, writer, and crossword constructor in New York City.

 He is the author of Across the Universe, a non-fiction book about crossword puzzles for Pantheon, out November 2025 and available for pre-order now.
 He regularly contributes crosswords to The New Yorker and The New York Times.

 He has a master’s degree from Columbia’s School for International Affairs, where he studied climate migration, international human rights law, macroeconomic theory, and world literature.
-He has lectured on refugee policy, immigration politics, data ethics, crosswords, and other subjects at Princeton, the Harvard Kennedy School, SxSW, The New Yorker Festival, and the U.N.’s annual refugee consultation in Geneva.
+He has lectured on refugee policy, immigration politics, data ethics, literature, crosswords, and other subjects at Princeton, the Harvard Kennedy School, SxSW, The New Yorker Festival, and the U.N.’s annual refugee consultation in Geneva.

 You can reach him at natanlast1@gmail.com.